 First, I have to thank fellow blogger, Sam, Living!, for inspiring this post with his own post featuring a venomous snake warning sign and the teaser, “Would you?”
 I guess when you are located in Australia like he is, this is something you have to consider with slightly more regularity than I do, and for that … Continue reading Mice and Snakes

-A few weeks ago, as I was putting the finishing touches on, and subsequently mailing, our holiday greetings, I began to wonder how others around the world, and even in other parts of the US (say, the deep South, which can seem like a foreign country to those of us in the north, but I’m … Continue reading A Strange American Christmas Tradition?
+A few weeks ago, as I was putting the finishing touches on, and subsequently mailing, our holiday greetings, I began to wonder how others around the world, and even in other parts of the US (say, the deep South, which can seem like a foreign country to those of us in the north, but I’m … Continue reading The Christmas Letter: A Strange American Holiday Tradition?

 No, I’m not talking about the murder of millions of innocent turkeys.
 Perhaps your mind jumped immediately to the discussion of religion and politics at the Thanksgiving table.
 Though it might be wise to steer away from those topics in the interest of familial harmony, that’s not what I’m talking about either.
 Nor am I … Continue reading Should This Thanksgiving Tradition Be Banned?